 How will lunch work?

-Lunch is provided to all IFBG participants at Fresh Food Company, the main cafeteria on campus, located on the first floor of the Downing Student Union (DSU); the cost of lunch at Fresh is included in the cost of the ticket.
+Lunch is provided to all IFBG participants at Fresh Food Company, the main cafeteria on campus, located on the first floor of the Downing Student Union (DSU); the cost of lunch at Fresh is included in the cost of the registration fee.
 When participants check into the festival in the morning, they will be provided with a lunch pass to use at Fresh (please note: we cannot replace lost lunch passes.)
 Participants can get lunch during the activities time; activities will be located on the third floor of DSU.
 Because WKU classes will be in session, the cafeteria may be crowded.
 We will designate lunch times to each school group to help with overcrowding.

 Other options: We know that some participants will be eager to try out some restaurants not normally

 available to them.
 Please note, however, two things: first: we cannot reimburse you